 Inspection & Maintenance of Playgrounds

-RoSPA ensures the safety of children on their playgrounds does not depend solely upon the initial design of the site and the selection of equipment.
+RoSPA cleaning ensures the safety of children on their playgrounds.
+This does not depend solely upon the initial design of the site and the selection of equipment.
 Its continued management and the provision of high quality inspection and maintenance programmes are essential if safe opportunities for children to play creatively are to be preserved.

 Inspections should cover the whole of the site – not just the equipment.
 Pathways, fences, seats etc all need to be checked.
 Further information on inspection methodologies is available from RoSPA, along with training where necessary.